Otsuki, KochiLearn More

-Built on a ridgeline in a forest-like area, Ohorayama Wind was specifically built on land currently used for industrial purposes.
-By combining both renewable wind and lumber, GPI and Pattern Energy are focused on maximizing results while minimizing land use.
+Ohorayama Wind is located on the southern part of the island of Shikoku in Kochi Prefecture.
+The facility is built on a forested ridgeline currently used for industrial purposes.
+By combining both renewable energy production and lumber, GPI and Pattern Energy are focused on maximizing results while minimizing land use.